WPIBarHarbor2018/MobileVehicleTracking/README.md

 Installation information can be found [here](https://facebook.github.io/watchman/docs/install.html).

 ### Install Expo
-Install the [Expo](https://expo.io/) on your IOS or Android device.
+Install the [Expo](https://expo.io/) app on your IOS or Android device.
 This will allow you to test the application dynamically on your mobile device.